thebaldgeek/thebaldgeek.github.io/radiosonde.md

 The RadarBox airband dongle is so deaf at every frequency known that most have given up on them.

 # Coax
+Coax type is slightly critical at 400Mhz.
+Mostly it comes down the length required to go from the antenna to the SDR.
+(Personal rant here, please don't fall into the common trap of thinking less coax length and long USB cable is better - its not.
+Sure a few feet of USB extension to get the SDR away from the RF noisy computer is ok and often a good thing, but a long USB cable is always a poor substitute for good quality coax).
-Coax is not too critical at 400Mhz.
-Many use good quality 75 Ohm tv coax.
+Many use good quality 75 Ohm tv coax for shorter runs (Say, less than 50 ft).

 # LNA - Low Noise Amplifier
 LNA.
 There is no question a good quality LNA mounted at the antenna will make a huge difference in the range and amount of data packets you decode from any given flight.